-- ✓ Click the Function Wizard button on the Formulas Ribbon. - $\checkmark$ On the Formula Bar, click the Insert Function button (which looks like $f_x$ ). - ✓ Click the small arrow at the bottom of the AutoSum feature on the Formulas Ribbon and select More Functions.
+- Click the Insert Function button on the Formulas Ribbon. - ✓ On the Formula Bar, click the smaller Insert Function button (which looks like f.). - Click the small arrow to the right of the AutoSum feature on the Formulas Ribbon and select More Functions.
 AutoSum has a list of commonly used functions that you can insert with a click.
 If you select More Functions, the Insert Function dialog box opens.
 See Figure 2-2.